Intrinsic Stabilizer Reduction and Generalized Donaldson-Thomas Invariants: D-Critical Loci and -Shifted Symplectic Derived Stacks

-\begin{rmk} \emph{\cite[Example~2.55]{JoyceDCrit}} A d-critical structure can be equivalently described in terms of a groupoid presentation of $\mM$.
-It follows that d-critical structures on quotient stacks $\left[ M / G \right]$ are in bijective correspondence with invariant d-critical structures on $M$.
+\begin{remark} \emph{\cite[Example~2.55]{JoyceDCrit}} A d-critical structure can be equivalently described in terms of a groupoid presentation of $\mM$.
+It follows that d-critical structures on quotient stacks $\left[ X / G \right]$ are in bijective correspondence with invariant d-critical structures on $X$.

-If $\mM' \to \mM$ is a smooth morphism of Artin stacks and $\mM$ is d-critical, then one may pull back the d-critical structure on $\mM$ making $\mM'$ d-critical as well. \end{rmk}
+If $\mM' \to \mM$ is a smooth morphism of Artin stacks and $\mM$ is d-critical, then one may pull back the d-critical structure on $\mM$ making $\mM'$ d-critical as well. \end{remark}